Stackato-Apps/celery-examples/README.md

 To learn more about the Rabbit Message Queueing service, read up their documentation on their homepage [here][rabbitmq-homepage].

-## Stackato
+## HPE Helion Stackato

-This demo has been ported over to Stackato to demonstrate RabbitMQ as one of the provided services within Stackato.
+This demo has been ported over to HPE Helion Stackato to demonstrate RabbitMQ as one of the provided services within HPE Helion Stackato.

 ### Deploying

-ensure that you have the Stackato CLI installed (which can be found [here][activestate-cli-download]):

     $ stackato push -n